 4. Bullet Journaling

 Does a pair of knitting needles seem too intimidating?
 Try sewing.
 To start, all you need is a needle and thread, and scraps of fabric.
+Master the basic stitches, and this skill proves useful everywhere in the home: Use it to mend a seam, repair small holes in sweaters and socks, or make a pretty tomato pincushion.
 Begin small, and when you've become comfortable in your skill, you can graduate to a sewing machine of your own.

 Embroidering is essentially for those who love to restore something old and with a few quick needle jabs you'll have something new to behold.
 Learn a few basic stitches: a cross stitch, french knot, blanket stitch, etc... and you will be well on your way to custom-embroidering everything from napkins to mittens to tea towels to full-sized quilts, and everything in between.
 You'll have any holiday, birthday, or other life milestone handled knowing how to embroider a monogram, name, or date.

 Looking for a new craft to master in 2019?
 Swap in your needles for a crochet hook instead.
 By learning two basic stitches-the chain stitch and single crochet-you'll be able to make baby blankets and toys, hats and headbands, cases and clutches, a bouquet of flowers, or even miniature wreaths.
 Make a crafternoon out of it by inviting like-minded friends over for a crochet and rose party.